patchew-project/qemu/docs/devel/migration.rst

 time for all vCPU, postcopy-vcpu-blocktime will show list of blocking time per vCPU.

+Since kernel v5.11, Unprivileged user (without SYS_CAP_PTRACE capability) must pass UFFD_USER_MODE_ONLY to userfaultd if the unprivileged_userfaultfd sysctl knob is 0.

+To allow unprivileged user postcopy, Issue this command on destination monitor prior to turning on postcopy-ram:

+``migrate_set_capability postcopy-uffd-usermode-only on``

 .. note::
   During the postcopy phase, the bandwidth limits set using ``migrate_set_parameter`` is ignored (to avoid delaying requested pages that